MicrosoftDocs/dataexplorer-docs/data-explorer/query-sql-server-emulation.md

-description: This article describes using the Kusto Query Language (KQL) or T-SQL over TDS in Azure Data Explorer. ms.reviewer: yosefd ms.topic: reference ms.date: 11/11/2021
+description: This article describes using the Kusto Query Language (KQL) or T-SQL over TDS in Azure Data Explorer. ms.reviewer: yosefd ms.topic: reference ms.date: 03/08/2023
 ---
-# Query data using SQL Server emulation
+# Query data with SQL Server emulation

 Azure Data Explorer provides Tabular Data Stream (TDS) endpoints that allow you to query data in a way similar to how you would query data in SQL Server.
 In this article, you'll learn how to execute stored functions and [Kusto Query Language (KQL)](kusto/query/index.md) queries from an SQL compatible client.

+For more information, see the [overview on SQL Server emulation](connect-sql-server-emulation.md) in Azure Data Explorer.

 ## Executing stored functions